 hey, i'm shelby!

-i believe in love in every form. we all deserve to love and be loved in return, whether it be by our partner, pony, or pup.
+my style mimicks the way film captures light, color, and depth, though i do shoot digitally. i believe in love in every form, and i celebrate them all. we all deserve to love and be loved in return, whether it be by our partner, pony, or pup.

 getting the shot.